Nooneokf/temp-mail/public/blog/get-otp-without-your-own-email.md

 ---

-## Step-by-Step Guide: How to Receive an OTP Using FreeCustom.Email
+## Step-by-Step Guide: How to Receive an OTP Using tempmail.encorebot.me

 The process is incredibly fast and simple.
 Let's say you need to sign up for a new forum that requires email verification.

-**Step 1: Open FreeCustom.Email in a New Tab**
-Before you even start the sign-up process on the forum, navigate to **[FreeCustom.Email](https://www.freecustom.email)** in a new browser tab or window.
+**Step 1: Open tempmail.encorebot.me in a New Tab** Before you even start the sign-up process on the forum, navigate to **[tempmail.encorebot.me](https://www.tempmail.encorebot.me)** in a new browser tab or window.

 **Step 2: Generate Your Temporary Email Address**
 The moment you land on the page, a unique **temporary email** address is ready for you.